MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-gallery.md

     ![Final Gallery](./media/add-gallery/final-gallery.png)

 ## Filter and sort a gallery
 The **[Items](controls/properties-core.md)** property of a **Gallery** control determines which items it shows.
-The same property can also determine in what order the data appears and which records appear based on filter criteria.
-In this procedure, you configure that property so that the **Gallery** control shows only those items for which the product name contains the text in **TextSearchBox1**.
+In this procedure, you configure that property so it also determines which records appear based on filter criteria and in what order.

 ![Search box and sort icon](./media/add-gallery/text-search-box.png)